BrewerSeth/FoundryVTT-Modules/README.md

 - Table Top RPG Music - removed this in favor of Syrinscape - Allows for smaller game footprint on the server
 - libCaptions
 - FPS Meter - No Longer needed.
 In Core.
+- Ping Logger - Installed it for a little bit to track performance for players overseas.

 -----------